Free Resources for Women Healing from Narcissistic Abuse

 Download your FREE copy here!

-I’m Kirsten Cheong, a California Licensed Marriage and Family therapist.
+Hey, I’m Kirsten Cheong, a California Licensed Marriage and Family therapist and Certified Narcissistic Abuse Treatment Clinician.
 I work with adult women who suffer from anxiety, people-pleasing, and trauma who suspect they were raised in narcissistic or emotionally immature families.

 • 100% virtual